PanchoGit/SpawnTraffic/README.md

 ## Console application

-4. Console application can be deployed with Visual Studio 2017 (15.9.4) by right click on SpawnTraffic.AppCmd and execute Publish.
+4. Console application can be deployed with Visual Studio 2017 (15.9.4) by right click and execute Publish on following project:

+		SpawnTraffic.AppCmd

+	(5.UI solution folder)

 ## Loggers